Batman Incorporated: Gotham's Most Wanted

 Leviathan invades Gotham City, using indoctrinated children to attack it from the inside out.
 Damian goes up against Talia's bodyguard known as the Heretic.
 The Heretic reveals himself to be Damian's artificially-modified clone and kills Damian.
 As Bruce tries to deal with the loss of his son, Gotham demands that Wayne Enterprises cease funding Batman Incorporated to avoid being targeted by further international threats.
 Bruce salvages the remaining resources from Batman Inc. and uses them to launch a one-man war on Leviathan.
 He defeats the Heretic, who is later killed by Talia before confronting Talia herself.
 Meanwhile, Nightwing, Red Robin, the new Wingman (a redeemed Jason Todd) and the new Knight (formerly the Squire) encounter the head of the mysterious organization known as Spyral.
 Talia and Batman cross swords in the Batcave, but before Batman can defeat her, Talia is shot by Kathy Kane: the former Batwoman and current head of Spyral.
 Kathy vanishes immediately afterwards and Bruce is called in for questioning by the police.
 He tells Gordon his reasons for joining with Batman, who has vanished after the Leviathan army was dispelled.

 The story concludes with Gordon musing on his suspicions of Bruce and Batman being the same person, while Batman comes out of hiding and goes back to fighting crime some time later.
 Meanwhile, Ra's al Ghul has taken the bodies of Talia and Damian and has prepared an army of Damian clones, potentially succeeding where Darkseid failed in Final Crisis by using Batman as a progenitor for an unstoppable army.

-Volume 3 (2022–present)
+Volume 3 (2022–2023)

-A new ongoing Batman Incorporated series, written by Ed Brisson and illustrated by John Timms, was announced, spinning out of the Batman run by James Tynion IV.
-Aside from returning members of Batman Inc., Batman appointed Ghost-Maker, an vigilante and his old friend/rival introduced in Tynion IV's run, as the new leader of the team.
+A new ongoing Batman Incorporated series, written by Ed Brisson and illustrated by John Timms, was released in 2022, spinning out of the Batman run by James Tynion IV.
+Aside from returning members of Batman Inc., Batman appointed Ghost-Maker, a vigilante and his old friend/rival introduced in Tynion IV's run, as the new leader of the team.
 The first arc centers around the serial murder of Batman and Ghost-Maker's old mentors.